History of the Grand Canyon area: Americans

 The Powell expeditions systematically cataloged rock formations, plants, animals, and archaeological sites.
 Photographs and illustrations from the Powell expeditions greatly popularized the canyonland region of the southwest United States, especially the Grand Canyon (appreciating this, Powell added increasing resources to that aspect of his expeditions).
 Powell later used these photographs and illustrations in his lecture tours, making him a national figure.
 Rights to reproduce 650 of the expeditions' 1,400 stereographs were sold to help fund future Powell projects.
 In 1881 he became the second director of the U.S. Geological Survey.

 Geologist Clarence Dutton followed up on Powell's work in 1880–1881 with the first in-depth geological survey of the newly formed U.S. Geological Survey.
 Painters Thomas Moran and William Henry Holmes accompanied Dutton, who was busy drafting detailed descriptions of the area's geology.
 The report that resulted from the team's effort was titled A Tertiary History of The Grand Canyon District, with Atlas and was published in 1882.
 This and later study by geologists uncovered the geology of the Grand Canyon area and helped to advance that science.
 Both the Powell and Dutton expeditions helped to increase interest in the canyon and surrounding region.

 The Brown-Stanton expedition was started in 1889 to survey the route for a "water-level" railroad line through the canyons of the Colorado River to the Gulf of California.
 The proposed Denver, Colorado Canyon, and Pacific Railway was to carry coal from mines in Colorado.
 Expedition leader Frank M. Brown, his chief engineer Robert Brewster Stanton, and 14 other men set out in six boats from Green River, Utah, on May 25, 1889.
 Brown and two others drowned near the head of Marble Canyon.
-The expedition was restarted by Stanton from Dirty Devil River (a tributary of Glen Canyon) on November 25 and traveled through the Grand Canyon.
+Stanton restarted the expedition from the Dirty Devil River (a tributary of Glen Canyon) on November 25 and traveled through the Grand Canyon.
 The expedition reached the Gulf of California on April 26, 1890 but the railroad was never built.

 Prospectors in the 1870s and 1880s staked mining claims in the canyon.
 They hoped that previously discovered deposits of asbestos, copper, lead, and zinc would be profitable to mine.
 Access to and from this remote region and problems getting ore out of the canyon and its rock made the whole exercise not worth the effort.
 Most moved on, but some stayed to seek profit in the tourist trade.
-Their activities did improve pre-existing Indian trails, such as Bright Angel Trail.
+Their activities did improve pre-existing Indian trails, such as the Bright Angel Trail.